ragavakrishnanns13/ragavakrishnanns13/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=eb6f92&lines=Hello+my+name+is+Ragava+Krishnnan)](https://git.io/typing-svg)

 # 💫 About Me:
 ⚡︎ I am currently pursuing a Bachelor of Engineering in Computer Science at Rajalakshmi Engineering College in Chennai.
-As a passionate iOS and Full-stack developer, I am also interested in exploring Cloud Computing.<br>
+As a passionate iOS and Full-stack Web developer, I am also interested in exploring Cloud Computing.<br>

 ## 🌐 Socials: